kenny2892/Kamiroth-Console-Edition/README.md

 # Kamiroth-Console-Edition
 This is my Console Edition of Kamiroth.

 What first started as a normal class assignment spiraled out of control and turned into this.
 The original premise was to make a simple game where the user chose a hero class and killed a monster, but I went a lot farther than that.
-I create Kamiroth (though I only picked that name when making the GUI version) which I filled to the brim with as many features as I could.
+I created Kamiroth (though I only picked that name when making the GUI version), which I filled to the brim with as many features as I could.

 Things like:
   - A classic Pokemon style battle between the player and a randomly selected monster.